 Again, nothing wrong.
 However, it hasn’t generated much enthusiasm.
 In the last available study available on the subject, in 41 percent of marriages, one or both spouses admit to infidelity, either physical or emotional.
-Those numbers demonstrated a huge jump from previous research.
+Those numbers demonstrate a huge jump from previous research.

 8.Thou shalt not steal.

 No complaint, but theft is commonplace.
 Identity theft alone is considered the most frequent, most costly and most pervasive American crime.